mattermost/mattermost-developer-documentation/site/content/integrate/apps/deploy/deploy-http/_index.md

 It's important that your internal apps are only reachable by the Mattermost server, and not from the public internet.

-To install an HTTP app use `/apps install url {URL-to-manifest.json}` command in Mattermost.
+To install an HTTP app use `/apps install http {URL-to-manifest.json}` command in Mattermost.